babydreamsy94/STREAM-SUITE/README.md

 The simplest distinction is:

 > **Twitch tells you how many people were watching.
-Stream Suite helps record who observably participated, how they participated, and whether they returned.**
+StreamFolk helps record who observably participated, how they participated, and whether they returned.**

 ---